Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Main theorem

-Given the above, only two remaining statements need to be proven to prove Theorem~\ref{theorem1}, namely 1) \texttt{Opt} is polynomial-time; and 2) offline optimisation converges to the global optimum.
-Since these statements depend on the offline optimisation algorithm, they are discussed in Section~\ref{sec: offline}.
+where \texttt{Opt} refers to the time complexity of the offline optimisation.
+Given the above, all that remains to be shown is that 1) \texttt{Opt} is polynomial-time; and 2) offline optimisation converges to the global optimum.
+These statements are demonstrated for different offline optimisation algorithms in Section~\ref{sec: offline}.
+Summing the three observed failure probabilities, the above results hold with probability at least $1 - \delta$.

-The algorithm is not free of failures.
-However, depending on the $\delta$ parameter, CMDP properties, and the constraint-cost budget, these sources of failure can be made arbitrarily small.
-The list of possible failures is as follows: \begin{enumerate} \item \textbf{Failure 1:} With probability $\delta$, some known state $s \in \mathscr{K}$, $M_{\mathscr{K}}$ is poorly approximated by $\hat{M}_{\mathscr{K}}$ \item \textbf{Failure 2:} With probability $\delta$, balanced wandering with escape in $M_{\mathscr{U}}$ fails to result in a new known state. \item \textbf{Failure 3:} With probability $\delta$, the escape policy fails to achieve safe escape during a $T$-step trajectory. \item \textbf{Failure 4:} The constraint-cost budget is exceeded when transfering from one induced CMDP to another. \item \textbf{Failure 5:} Trajectories may exceed the budget even if the expectation does not. \end{enumerate}

-Failure 1, 2, and 3 are accounted for in the previous sections.
-They can be limited by selecting $\delta$ sufficiently close to zero and by defining state-action-dependent failures $\delta'\gets \delta/(SA)$ where needed.
-However, Failure 3 could also occur when robust constraint-satisfiability is violated, which happens when CMDP has large diameter and/or a broad uncertainty set (see \ref{sec: constraint-satisfiability}).

-In Failure 4, the constraint-cost budget may be exceeded in $M$ when a path from $\mathscr{U}$ with high constraint-cost is continued in $\mathscr{K}$ or vice versa.
-Due to Lemma~\ref{lem: EB}, increasing the $\epsilon$ (or lowering the tolerated cost in the $l$-safe exploration and exploitation), and ensuring a sufficient number of consecutive steps are taken in the same induced CDMP can help.
-Since $\epsilon$ gets closer to zero as $T_u$ and $T_k$ increase, selecting $\epsilon$ according to Lemma~\ref{lem: EB} is effective for sufficiently large $T_k$ and $T_u$.
-What happens then for low $T_u$ and $T_k$?
-Since Lemma~\ref{lem: EB} is formulated based on the worst-case, where policies exceed the budget as quickly as possible, rapid alternation between $M_{\mathscr{U}}$ and $M_{\mathscr{K}}$ can only happen for low budgets; the main use case for the algorithm is settings where $d \gg c_{\text{max}}$, typically $d/c_{\text{max}} \geq 10$ as in Example~\ref{ex: 1}.
-Moreover, for low discount factors, Failure 4 will not manifest for any budget in $[2c_{\text{max}},\infty)$.

-For Failure 5, first note that this may not be of interest since the objective is based on the expected constraint-cost.
-Nevertheless, if the user desires probabilistic guarantees on individual paths with the same level $d$, one can form a confidence interval on the asymptotic constraint-cost based on the standard deviation $S_C$, which if unknown can be upper-bounded by $S_C \leq \sum_{t=0}^{\infty} \gamma^{t} \sqrt{\text{Var}_{\text{max}}^c} = \frac{1}{1-\gamma} \sqrt{\text{Var}_{\text{max}}^c}$.
-Then the budget can be reformulated as $d_s \gets d - 3 S_C$ such that the budget of interest $d$ is rarely exceeded.
-For example, if the asymptotic constraint-cost of paths is normally distributed with mean $d_s$ and standard deviation $S_C$, then there is at most a 0.1\% probability that any path $p$ has constraint-cost $C(p) > d$.
-More generally, if one has no information on the distribution, one may use concentration equalities to provide upper bounds on failure probabilities.
-For example, with the Chebyshev-Cantelli inequality \citep{Cantelli1928}, the same example yields